Organic labels explained: What's behind the labels?

 Conclusion

-The boom in the organic market has also led to an exponential increase in organic seals.
-As positive as that may sound, it is difficult for the end consumer to keep track of everything.
-For this reason, the state organic seal was introduced in Germany in 2001.
-This easy-to-understand organic seal is intended to allow consumers to see at a glance whether a product is organic.
-At I·DO, we attach great importance to organic production and all of our products have the EU organic logo and the hexagonal organic seal on them.
+With the boom in the organic market came an exponential increase in organic labels.
+While this sounds positive, it's difficult for consumers to keep track of them all.
+For this reason, the German government introduced the official organic label in 2001.
+This easily understandable organic label is designed to allow consumers to see at a glance whether a product is organic.
+At I·DO, we place great importance on organic production , and all our products bear the EU organic logo as well as the hexagonal organic seal.